- What is anxiety?

 - How to stop anxiety

-- Overcome Anxiety at Therapy For You
+- Help Manage Anxiety with Therapy for You

 Anxiety is a feeling of unease, such as fear or worry, that occurs when we feel under threat or concerned.

 The meaning of anxiety extends back to our evolution in caveman days, notably the ‘flight, fight or freeze’ response.
 In order to protect ourselves from danger, our bodies developed to react quickly to perceived threats, helping us to:

 This is an automatic response and, as mentioned previously, most people experience feelings of anxiety when coping with stressful events or situations.
 Sweating, increased heartbeat, tingling fingers – these are just some of the common responses people have to these situations.

 Anxiety becomes an issue when these feelings of worry or unease present themselves in day-to-day life, not as a response to an immediate danger.
 Anxiety can make people imagine that their lives are worse than they truly are, and that they cannot face their fears or make any progress.

 Mixed anxiety and depression is the most common mental disorder in the UK – 7.8% of people meet the criteria for diagnosis of these conditions.
 In addition, approximately 13% of the adult population will develop a phobia at some point in their life.
 This shows that this condition is fairly common, and not receiving treatment for anxiety can have a negative impact on your physical or mental well-being.

 Our anxiety management courses are geared to support those who experience anxiety on a regular basis, giving them guidance to overcome this condition and reduce its effects.

 While anxiety will affect everyone at some point in their lives, when these feelings remain you might be diagnosed by your doctor with an anxiety disorder.